ShaleGame/ShaleGame/CONTRIBUTING.md

 # Pulling from Upstream

-- **Use rebase instead of merge when updating your branch from upstream** to maintain a cleaner commit history
 - Regularly pull from the upstream repository to stay updated with the latest changes
 - Before pushing your changes, ensure your branch is up to date with the upstream main branch to minimize merge conflicts
+- **Use rebase instead of merge when updating your branch from upstream** to maintain a cleaner commit history
+    - `git pull --rebase`
+    - Or `git fetch origin` followed by `git rebase origin/main`
+    - Or configure git to always use rebase when pulling:
+      `git config pull.rebase true`

 # Pull Requests